"Hvad hedder det?

 nothing will make me say otherwise.

+Luckily, the Danish language has some words in common with the Dutch.
 Less lucky is that they often have a completely different meaning.
 Especially Dutch tourists will find out that misunderstanding is also a form of understanding:

 Nat